Chef de Cuisine

 Erica's interest in the hospitality industry continued to develop in May 2003, she began working at Hotel Palomar, a Kimpton Hotel, in San Francisco, CA as the sales and marketing coordinator.
 While at Hotel Palomar, Albericci received the honor of "Employee of the Month" in both May 2004 and March 2007.
 It was also at the Hotel Palomar, where Albericci first had the opportunity to work alongside current InterContinental San Francisco General Mananer, Peter Koehler.

 In December 2007, Erica was hired as sales coordinator for the InterContinental San Francisco as part of the hotel's pre-opening team.
 With her wealth of knowledge and varied hotel experience, Erica was appointed as the Food & Beverage Coordinator and Private Dining for Luce in January of 2010.
 In this role, she focuses on promoting private dining sales, coordinating of monthly wine dinners, updating and distributing menus, as well as contributing to the development of marketing promotions for both Luce and Bar 888.
 Through her work with the Private Dining Association, Erica is able to stay on top of industry standards and trends.
 Her accolades at the InterContinental San Francisco include Employee of the Quarter in October 2010 and winner of the 2010 Oracle Drink Contest, for partnering with Bar 888's team to create a unique recipe and graphic branding for the promotion of the Dogzilla cocktail.

-Erica is an active member of the International Association of Administrative Professionals, serving as the President of the Golden Gate Chapter in 2010 and 2011.
+Erica is an active member of the International Association of Administrative Professionals, and served as the President of the Golden Gate Chapter in 2010 and 2011.